Advocates for blind, deaf want more from Apple

 TOKYO Shares in Toshiba Tec Corp rose more than 6 percent in early Monday trading after a report that Toshiba Corp , the parent, is considering selling shares in the company.

-SAN FRANCISCO Advocates for the blind are debating whether to use a carrot or a stick to persuade one of their oldest allies, Apple Inc, to close an emerging digital divide in mobile technology.
+SAN FRANCISCO Advocates for the blind are debating whether to use a carrot or a stick to persuade one of their oldest allies, Apple Inc (AAPL.O), to close an emerging digital divide in mobile technology.

 As digital life increasingly moves to the world of smartphones and tablets, some disabled people with visual, hearing and other impairments are feeling more left out than ever.